kelseyurgo/SortingAlgorithms/README.md

 ### Practice Reading Through and Running Algorithms

-Read through and practice running each algorithm in the python Jupyter notebook:
+Read through and practice running each algorithm in the python Jupyter notebook.

+You can do this in two ways:

+1. You can download the python Jupyter notebook in this repo.

+(For help getting started with Jupyter notebooks: https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)

+2. Run the notebook on Google Colab:

 https://colab.research.google.com/drive/1jSscjpBGmjXLTM3yL-Z3WFJ0TJyQ3swC?usp=sharing